mjenquine/GA-SEIR-Course/unit_4/w10d02/homework/README.md

 - Using classes, make 52 card objects which should be made up of 4 sets of 13 cards.
   - Hint: as you make each card, put it into your deck array
 - Cards should have at least one property `value`
 - Cards can have more properties like `face` and `suit`, but these are not needed for the core functionality of your game.
-Try pracicing YAGNI (You Ain't Gonna Need It).
+Try practicing YAGNI (You Ain't Gonna Need It).
 Perhaps in building your cards, your solution will make more sense to have one or both properties, but don't add them just for the sake of adding them.

 ### 13 cards:
   - cards 2 - 10 have the same face and value (a card with a face of 2 is worth 2 points)